Fujian Jinhua Integrated Circuit: Micron lawsuits

-U.S. government sanctions and indictment

-In October 2018, the U.S. placed Fujian Jinhua on the Bureau of Industry and Security's Entity List, meaning that it cannot buy goods with components, software or technology from American firms.
-The move took place in the midst of the U.S.-China Trade War.
-The Trump administration alleged that Fujian Jinhua could flood the market with cheap chips and bankrupt American firms that supply the U.S. military, and was therefore a national security threat.
-China asserted that the move violated World Trade Organization rules on trade and was aimed at protecting a U.S. monopoly.
-Trade experts said that the use of the entities list to protect the economic viability of a U.S. firm, rather than to sanction another country, was unprecedented.

 In November 2018, the U.S. Department of Justice announced an indictment against Fujian Jinhua and Taiwanese company UMC, alleging that they conspired to steal intellectual property from Micron.
 The indictment was originally filed in September 2018.
 The U.S. government sees the case of Fujian Jinhua as part of a broader pattern of IP theft.
 The firm plead not guilty in January 2019.
 After U.S. sanctions, UMC said it suspended its partnership with Jinhua, and by early 2019, 200 of 300 UMC engineers sent to Fujian Jinhua returned to Taiwan.
 Media reports suggested that Fujian Jinhua ceased production in March 2019.

-In October 2020, UMC pleaded guilty to one count of receiving and possessing a stolen trade-secret, and agreed to pay a US$60 million fine, in exchange for co-operating with the DOJ.
+In October 2020, UMC pleaded guilty to one count of receiving and possessing a stolen trade-secret, and agreed to pay a US$60 million fine, in exchange for cooperating with the DOJ.

+On February 27, 2024, US District Judge Maxine M. Chesney in San Francisco acquitted Fujian Jinhua of the charge in a non-jury verdict, judging that the prosecutor failed to provide sufficient evidence to support the charge.